wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 <input type="submit" value="Submit" data-ajax-url="/contacts/send.js">
 ```

-Because ColdFusion arguments cannot contain any hyphens, we have constructed a workaround for you for CFWheels view helpers.
+Because ColdFusion arguments cannot contain any hyphens, we have constructed a workaround for you for Wheels view helpers.

 Let's say you want a `data-ajax-url` HTML attribute as depicted above.
-All you need to do is pass in an argument named `dataAjaxUrl`, and CFWheels will convert that attribute name to the hyphenated version in the HTML output.
+All you need to do is pass in an argument named `dataAjaxUrl`, and Wheels will convert that attribute name to the hyphenated version in the HTML output.

 ```html
 #submitTag(